-For 100 years, the Middlebury Language Schools have set the standard for rigorous and transformative foreign language study.
+For over 100 years, the Middlebury Language Schools have set the standard for rigorous and transformative foreign language study.
 Since 2008, Middlebury’s School of Hebrew has combined distinctive immersion methodology with a unique and proven pedagogical approach.
 The School of Hebrew also allows teachers of Hebrew as a second language to advance in their own teaching and to professionalize their field.

 Master of Arts